The Bivalves are the

 then swells as blood is pumped into it and acts as an anchor in the sediment, the foot muscle is then shortened as the animal pulls itself towards it (see Yoldia limatula on the left).
 Some can

 On the left is Yoldia limatula.
 The foot has a flattened sole which can be folded up to push into mud, then opened to anchor as the rest of the body is pulled downwards.

 Pecten maximus, the great

-scallop (left) can grow as large as 15 cm across.
+scallop (right) can grow as large as 15 cm across.
 Along the edges of its

 mantle is has finger-like sensory processes, and between many of these are

-During its early life it is attached to the substrate by a byssus (see the diagram of a mussel below), but
+eyes.
+During its early life it is attached to the substrate by a byssus (strong hair-like filaments), but

 later in life it is free living and is one of the species of bivalves which can

 "swim" by clapping its valves (shells) together.